pc2/Aurora-HLS/README.md

   }
 ```

-There are also functions for checking the configuration and more status signals.
+There are also functions for checking the configuration and the status counters.
 If you need them, take a look into the code.
-Following are some examples.
+Following is one example for the configuration and one for the status counters.

 ```
 if (aurora.has_framing()) {
     // dont forget to set the last and keep bit
-}

-uint32_t frames_with_errors = aurora.get_frames_with_errors();
-if (frames_with_errors > 0) {
-    // some bits have flipped during transmission
 }

 // get a print of the configuration of the core